Yousefkh97/petclinic-k8s/Readme.md

  The command creates one configMap, one Deployment and one Service.

- After the initialization ends, run the command "kubectl get svc" and copy the random port from the service.
+ When the initialization ends, run the command "kubectl get svc" and copy the random port from the service.

  Go to http://localhost:randomPort and you can see the petclinic app.